Search

 12-day Gobi Desert Group Tour: Dinosaurs, Dunes, & Saddles

 12-day road trip adventure to the must-see sights of the Gobi: Flaming Cliffs, Khongoryn Els, White Stupa, and more.
+Plus, secret spots in the Gobi only locals know about!
 End the trip with a nomadic family homestay and horseback riding.

 First, it’s absolutely stunning!